For working professionals

 The design of memory hierarchy is a critical determinant of the system's overall performance.
 The core objective of the hierarchy design is to find a strategic balance between memory speed, size, and cost.
 A well-designed memory hierarchy ensures that the most frequently accessed data is stored in the fastest and closest memory to the processor, thereby maximizing system efficiency.

-The guiding principle behind memory hierarchy design is the 'locality of reference' concept, which is based on the empirical observation that a processor frequently accesses a relatively small, localized portion of the memory space during the execution of a program.
+The guiding principle behind memory hierarchy in computer system design is the 'locality of reference' concept, which is based on the empirical observation that a processor frequently accesses a relatively small, localized portion of the memory space during the execution of a program.
 This observation manifests in two forms:

 This locality principle influences the layered structure of the memory hierarchy.
 Each layer in this hierarchy serves as a cache for the layer below it.
 For instance, cache memory serves as a cache for main memory, holding data and instructions that the processor might need to access imminently.